davebraze/david-braze/content/views/views.md

 widget = "content"
 active = true
 date = 2019-04-07T00:00:00
+title="Language & Reading"
-title="The Big Picture"
+subtitle="The Big Picture"
-subtitle = ""
 weight = 1
 +++

 ***All people use language***, or will learn to use it, with few exceptions.
 Any typical infant, who has reasonable exposure to the language of others, is sure to acquire the language(s) of its community.
-In fact, even in the face of many physical or intellectual challenges, language emerges.
+In fact, even in the face of most physical or intellectual challenges, language emerges.

-Any real explanation of language must cover individual variation, how
-***people differ in their language abilities***, including both "normal" variation and disordered language.
+It is undeniably true that ***people differ in their language abilities***.
+Any real explanation of how language works must account for this individual variation, including both "normal" variation and disordered language.
 More, a complete explanation must also address how language is used for actual communication, and how well it supports other abilities that depend on it.

 People in literate societies, like ours, often think of the ability to write and to read as a part of language.
 Many would consider these to